ArBITRAL/AErlang/README.md

 ## How to use
 Start AErlang in your application by calling function start/0 from aerlang module:

     aerlang:start().

-Erlang processes should define an attribute environment in the form of a list of 2-tuples, e.g:
+Erlang processes should define an attribute environment in the form of a list of 2-tuples, for example:

     Env = [{'Color', red},{'Role', explorer},{'Battery', 30}].

-Then each process needs to register their information by calling function register/2.
+Then each process needs to register their information by calling function register/2:

     aerlang:register(Key, Env).

-Process can update attribute values by calling update/2.
+Processes can update their attribute values by calling update/2:

     aerlang:update(Key, Data).

 where Data has the similar form to Environment: [{'Attribute1', Value1},....].